M-Busk/possible-x-participant-portal/backend/README.md

 If you only want to build the project, you can go to the root of the repository and run

 ```
-./gradlew build
+./gradlew buildBackend
 ```

 after which the built jar can be found at `backend/build/libs/backend-x.y.z.jar`.

 ## Run

 The following environment variables can be set as needed.
 Replace the right hand side with the actual values.

 ```
 export EDC_XAPIKEY="EDC X-API-Key"
 export EDC_MGMTBASEURL="EDC management URL"